-The Policy Program
+The University Policy Program

 A commitment to policy-making

-Northern Arizona University has launched an ambitious program to revise and strengthen its system for developing and administering University Policies.
+Northern Arizona University has launched an ambitious program to reimagine and strengthen its system for developing and administering University Policies.
 The policy project is housed within the Office of the President and is administered by NAU’s new Director for Policy.
 This University Policy Library, for example, is a key aspect of this effort, as is the Policy Advisory Committee.

 NAU’s new administrative policy system is governed by its policy on the Development and Administration of University Policies.
 Colloquially known as the “policy on policies,” this guidance establishes how administrative policy-making will take place at the university level.
 Academic Policies that relate to the University’s pedagogical mission, and Unit-Level Policies that address activities at the division, college, department, program, or activity level are not governed by this policy or housed within the University Policy Library.